staxrip/staxrip/docs/intro.rst

 Features
 --------

-- Support for countless formats and tools
+- Support for a wide variety of formats and tools
 - Hardware encoding for AMD, Intel and NVIDIA
 - Batch Processing
-- AviSynth and VapourSynth code editor
+- Video editing using AviSynth and VapourSynth
 - Extendable via PowerShell
 - Minimal user interaction required due to rich configuration and automation features
 - Copy modes for audio and video for plain remuxing